br3ndonland/br3ndonland.github.io-jekyll/README.md

 * *css/*
   - *portfolio.css:* CSS stylesheet for the webpage
 * *docs/*
-  - Jekyll files for GitHub Pages website.
+  - Files for GitHub Pages Jekyll website.
 * *img/*
   - Images used in the webpage
 * *js/*